How to Block a Stolen Phone Using Its IMEI Number (2026 Step-by-Step Guide)

 Enable these tools before a theft happens.
 Both Google Find My Device and Apple Find My must be set up in advance to work.
 Take five minutes today to confirm yours are active.

-Blocking the IMEI protects the device — but your accounts and data are a separate concern.
-Once your phone is confirmed stolen, take these steps immediately:
+Blocking the IMEI protects the device from network use — but your accounts and personal data need separate action immediately.

-• Change your email, social media, and banking passwords from another device.
+• Change your email, social media, and banking passwords from another device right away.

-• Enable two-factor authentication (2FA) on all sensitive accounts using an authenticator app or backup phone number.
+• Enable two-factor authentication (2FA) on all sensitive accounts using an authenticator app or backup number.

-• Sign out of all active sessions for apps like Gmail, Facebook, WhatsApp, and any banking apps.
+• Sign out of all active sessions for Gmail, WhatsApp, Facebook, and banking apps.

-• Contact your bank if any payment apps or cards were stored on the device.
+• Contact your bank if any payment apps or saved cards were on the device.

-• Revoke app permissions remotely where possible through Google or Apple account dashboards.
+• Revoke app permissions remotely through your Google or Apple account dashboards.

 What Happens After Your IMEI Is Blocked?

-Once your IMEI is successfully blacklisted, here’s what changes for your stolen phone:
+Once your IMEI is successfully blacklisted, here’s exactly what changes:

-• It cannot connect to any participating cellular network — no calls, no texts, no mobile data.
+• The phone cannot connect to any participating cellular network — no calls, no texts, no mobile data.

-• It cannot be activated by a new user on compliant carriers, drastically reducing its resale value.
+• The phone cannot be activated by a new user on compliant carriers, drastically reducing its resale value.

 • Law enforcement can use the IMEI to flag the device if it ever reconnects to a network tower.

 Can a Blocked IMEI Be Unblocked?
 Yes — but only by you.
-If you recover your phone, contact your carrier with proof of ownership and they can remove the blacklist entry.
-Keep your police report and purchase receipt for this purpose.
+If you recover your phone, contact your carrier with your proof of purchase and police report and they can remove the blacklist entry.
+Always keep these documents safely stored.

 Proactive Tips: Protect Your Phone Before It’s Stolen

-The best defense is preparation.
-These simple habits can protect your device — and make the recovery process far smoother if the worst does happen.
+The best defence is preparation.
+These habits protect your device and make the recovery process far smoother.

 1. Write down your IMEI today.
-Dial *#06# and save the number in a secure, accessible place.
+Dial *#06# and save both IMEI1 and IMEI2 (if dual-SIM) in a secure, accessible place.

 2. Enable screen lock.
 A strong PIN, pattern, or biometric lock significantly slows down unauthorized access.